 Most people who are looking in to taking the Certified Ethical Hacker (CEH) certification training with us want to know a few key points.
 The CEH certification is arguably the leading baseline penetration testing certification on the market.
 Our CEH training class prepares people for a career in the field by offering more hands-on training than any other competitor’s class out there.
 The class also has a pass rate on the certification exam OVER 99% (yes that’s correct, in the last year, about 550 people took the CEH with us and only 5 failed the exam).
 As you probably know, we offer classroom based training as well as online options, both are extremely effective.

-Topics: advanced security, average salary, career change, ceh, CEH jobs, CEH training, certified ethical hacker, computer training, cyber security, EC-Council, hacking, information assurance, information technology career, IT training, Online Training, penetration testing, Security, security training
+Topics: advanced security, average salary, career change, ceh, CEH jobs, CEH training, certified ethical hacker, computer training, EC-Council, hacking, information assurance, information technology career, IT training, Online Training, penetration testing, security training, Cisco, cybersecurity

 The term "hacker" is often associated with illegal online activity.
 However, there are hackers who perform 100 percent legal services, which are based on evaluating the information infrastructures of companies.
 For those who hold the Certified Ethical Hacker certification from the EC-Council, there are several jobs to consider that come with attractive compensation.
 Some of the most common jobs for hackers holding the CEH certification include computer forensics, incidence response, penetration testing and security analysis.
 Penetration testing is the most common job for new hackers, but some later advance to become engineers or take on a wider variety of tasks.